malariagen/Sadat-GSoC/README.md

 ### 4. Assign development folds

-`assign-folds` prepares the grouped cross-validation folds used for classifier training.
-If you already have a fitted classifier, build a count matrix for the new samples and skip to stage 6.
+When a classifier is being trained, `assign-folds` divides the development samples into four grouped folds, and these folds are used by `train` when the candidate values of `C` are evaluated.
+Fold assignment is not required when a fitted classifier is used for prediction.
+In that case, the new samples are prepared as a count matrix and passed to `predict` in stage 6.

 `assign-folds` takes a count-matrix directory and a tab-separated development-sample table with the following columns: